SergeyYakovlev13/Test-task-WINSTARS.AI/README.md

 # Test-task-WINSTARS.AI

-'data_analysys.jpynb' - jupyter notebook with exploratory data analysis of the dataset;
+'data_analysys.ipynb' - jupyter notebook with exploratory data analysis of the dataset;

 'model.py' - file with model architecture;